 About the Artisans:

-Width can be adjusted.
-Due to the handcrafted nature of this item, each will vary slightly.
+Size: 10"D x 13"T. Due to the handcrafted nature of the item, it may vary slightly.

 About the Artisans: